ndegwa-abigael/yolo/k8s/Manifests/README.md

-## Yolomy E-commerce Website: DevOps Class Assignment
+## Yolomy E-commerce Website: DevOps  Assignment

 This document outlines the instructions for cloning, testing, and deploying the Yolomy E-commerce website, built as a DevOps class assignment.